dperique/kube-mini-cloud/kube-stack/README.md

   state.
 Due to how we setup the VMs using the images described above, if your VM goes into "Failed" state, the VM is gone and whatever data on it is gone.

-  To recover, delete the VM by doing `kubectl delete -f xx.yaml` where xx.yaml is the yaml used to create the VM.
+  Delete the VM by doing `kubectl delete -f xx.yaml` where xx.yaml is the yaml used to create the VM and then re-create the VM.